vipers-web-design/private-repo-readme/feedverse-README.md

     - :white_check_mark: Delete
     - :white_check_mark: Report
 - Image upload where necessary
-  - :heavy_check_mark: Status Update (max 5 images, allow - jpeg/jpg, png, gif... jpeg/jpg & png images converted to webp on upload)
+  - :heavy_check_mark: Status Update (max 2 images, allow - jpeg/jpg, png, gif... jpeg/jpg & png images converted to webp on upload)
   - :pencil: Comment picture (max 1, allows the same as the status update, will also convert to webp)
-  - :pencil: Messages picture (max 5? allows the same as the status update, will also convert to webp)
+  - :pencil: Messages picture (max 2? allows the same as the status update, will also convert to webp)\
+  Note: I wanted to allow a maximum of 5 images, but uploading 3+ images to Cloudinary will work—but the API or something will return Code 500 "Internal Server Error"—which might be because of the Free Plan.
 - :pencil: Create phone apps for Android and iOS

 ### Addons